github/opensource.guide/basics/issues/index.md

 ---
 layout: article
-title: Issues and notifications
+title: Collaborating with Issues & Notifications
 read_time: 8 minute
 updated_at: Aug 9, 2013
+icon: issue-closed
+title_sha: d145998e941f058151cadcc7489275a8bb5d31d5
 ---

 <a id="intro" title="Intro" class="toc-item"></a>
 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
 Issues on public repositories can be seen and created by anyone with a GitHub account, but issues on private repositories can only be seen and created by those with access to the repository.

 ** [Here's an example of Bootstrap's issues section](https://github.com/twbs/bootstrap/issues). **